10 Best Tips For the San Diego Zoo That You Can't Miss

-The cost is..
-Free!
 You will not need to pay anything to park.
-The parking lot is located in the front of the zoo and is owned and operated by the city of San Diego.
-This means less stress, and more focus on your visit and enjoying your day.
+The parking lot is located in the front of the zoo and is owned and operated by the city of San Diego, and about a 1-2 minute walk from the entrance.

 Also, please note this is specifically for San Diego Zoo.
 Safari Park on the other hand does have a parking fee.